PenguinRage/Jigsaw-Sudoku/README.md

 ### How to Run.

-I wrote a one line bash shell script called run.sh, it is run by travis since travis doesn't support prolog.
-Another hacky approach would be :) to use make
+I wrote a one line bash shell script called run.sh to run through travis since travis doesn't support prolog.
+Results can be seen by clicking the travis  build passing link that runs the test offsite.